aexalt/DevOps-Course-Starter/README.md

 ###TESTING

-Run all from the testing tab in VSCode
+Run all from the testing tab in VSCode or poetry run pytest test